 Tags: Internet Explorer, trick

-- how to auto save downloads in ie 11
+- auto save password IE 11

 - How to Change and Use Timezone (Tzutil) in Windows 7